 Johnstone’s Trade Paint Review

 Johnstone’s Paint is owned by PPG, who are the worlds largest coatings company.
 They also own Leyland Paint, as well as manufacturing white label brands such as Homebase, Wicks, and many more.
 It’s worth noting that Johnstone’s Trade do a lot of variations of some of their products, meaning things can get confusing at times.
-I’m just going to stick to the more popular mainstream products for my Johnstone’s Trade paint review.
-Johnstone’s paint is available from many outlets, but if you are visiting their trade center you may want to read this article as well.
+I’m just going to stick to the more popular mainstream products for my Johnstone’s Trade paint review, and go through each of them in turn.
+Johnstone’s Trade paint is available online, from many independent outlets, or directly from Johnstone’s decorating Centre.
+If you do go direct, it may be worth reading this article too.

 Johnstone’s Trade Covaplus

 Johnstone’s Covaplus is their version of vinyl matt.
-You can get it tinted into anyone of Johnstone’s vast colour range and price wise it sits somewhere in between it’s Crown and Dulux counterparts.
-You can achieve a nice flat finish and opacity is bang on.
+You can get it tinted into any colour from Johnstone’s vast range.
+Price wise, it sits somewhere in between its Crown and Dulux counterparts, although it sits above both of them in terms of quality.
+You can achieve a nice flat finish with this paint, and opacity is bang on.
 A really good product all round.
-In fact, Covapplus is probably the best standard trade vinyl matt on the market.
+Johnstone’s Trade Covaplus is a favourite amongst decorators, including myself.

 I’d give Johnstone’s Covaplus 8/10

 Johnstone’s Trade Endura

-Let’s stick with the endura, and again, it is a good all-round product.
-Opacity on light colours can be a pain, so expect to have to give it a third coat.
-As far as finish and durability goes, you’re onto a winner.
-I recommend this product regularly.
-They also do acrylic durable and cleanable, both very much the same product in my eyes.
+Let’s stick with the Endura for now.
+I think it is a good all-round durable emulsion.
+Opacity on light colours can be a pain, so expect to have to give it a third coat at times.
+As far as finish and durability go, you’re onto a winner.
+Although there are better durable matt emulsions out there now, including Tikkurila Optiva 5, and Teknos Pro5.

 Johnstone’s Trade Endura gets 7/10